 - Location: Dortmund, Germany.

 - Cluster analysis revealed four fat intake patterns: Constant, Medium, High, and Low.
-Constant and Medium had similar fat intake levels, but the standard deviation was higher for the Medium cluster.
+Constant and Medium had similar fat intake levels, but the SD was higher for the Medium cluster.
 The High cluster had more than 50% of subjects above the third quartile of fat intake at all ages, and the Low cluster had most subjects below the first quartile for more than half the measurements

 - The table below shows energy intake in four clusters of fat intake patterns from 22 subjects; results are given as mean (SD).